 Angelina is a college freshman who joined Turtle Team in 2021.
 Angelina has been a dedicated volunteer who has actively expanded our network.
 She intends to continue her leadership role throughout college, which will provide many more students with opportunities for community engagement that is focused on ocean health.

-Nico is a junior at Miami Palmetto High who became an Ambassador soon after our inception in 2020.
+Nico is a senior at Miami Palmetto High who became an Ambassador soon after our inception in 2020.
 Nico's outgoing personality, energy, and enthusiasm for protecting marine life make him a strong advocate and community engagement leader.
-Collaborating with local municipalities and programs on community-wide events is a priority for him as Turtle Team moves forwar
+Collaborating with local municipalities and programs is a priority for him as Turtle Team moves forward.

 Alba is a senior at the School for Advanced Studies who joined Turtle Team in 2021 and quickly became our social media management lead and brand advisor.
-Alba's keen brand awareness, content management skills and youth perspective are essential for the expansion of our digital platform and brand awareness
+Alba's keen brand awareness, content management skills and youth perspective are essential for the expansion of our digital platform.